 Soil type could also very well be important – most species of this genus are known to prefer sandy conditions – but E. edgei appears to be on more loamy sand than its congeners.

-- Complete the vegetation surveys at the existing sites
+- Habitat abiotic data (including soil samples) and vegetation surveys at the existing sites

 - Monitoring population size of Erikssonia edgei, the host ants and the host plants.